-- 1. For safety reasons, be sure that all the capacitors are at the front table and that each is discharged before your students enter the lab room. - 2.
+- 1. For safety reasons, be sure that all the capacitors are discharged before your students enter the lab room. - 2.
 Remember the bulbs are not exactly ohmic, so do not expect an exact exponential decay. - 3.
 This problem emphasizes qualitative understanding, not numerical wizardry.
 Lead a discussion on the concepts of conservation of energy before moving on to the next problems.

 - 4. The capacitance is written on the side of the capacitors.
 They are large enough that the voltage decay is observable over time. - 5.
 Some students may not have seen a circuit diagram like the one shown in the problem.
-They may need a little help translating the diagram into a real circuit.
+They may need help translating the diagram into a real circuit.